Borda count: Ballot

 The Borda count is a ranked voting system: the voter ranks the list of candidates in order of preference.
 So, for example, the voter gives a 1 to their most preferred candidate, a 2 to their second most preferred, and so on.
-In this respect, it is the same as elections under systems such as instant-runoff voting, the single transferable vote or Condorcet methods.
+In this respect, it is similar to other ranked voting systems such as instant-runoff voting, the single transferable vote or Condorcet methods.
 The integer-valued ranks for evaluating the candidates were justified by Laplace, who used a probabilistic model based on the law of large numbers.

 The Borda count is classified as a positional voting system, that is, all preferences are counted but at different values.
-Other positional methods include approval voting.
-By contrast, Instant-runoff voting and Single transferable voting use preferential voting, as the Borda Count does, but in those systems secondary preferences are contingency votes, only used where the higher preference has been found to be ineffective.

-There are a number of ways of scoring candidates under the Borda system, and it has a variant (the Dowdall system) which is significantly different.

-There are also alternative ways of handling ties.
-This is a minor detail in which erroneous decisions can increase the risk of tactical manipulation; it is discussed in detail below.

-Tournament-style counting
+The other commonly used positional system is plurality voting, which only assigns one point to the top candidate.

 Each candidate is assigned a number of points from each ballot equal to the number of candidates to whom he or she is preferred, so that with n candidates, each one receives n – 1 points for a first preference, n – 2 for a second, and so on.
 The winner is the candidate with the largest total number of points.
 For example, in a four-candidate election, the number of points assigned for the preferences expressed by a voter on a single ballot paper might be:

 Suppose that there are 3 voters, U, V and W, of whom U and V rank the candidates in the order A-B-C-D while W ranks them B-C-D-A.